shcaba/Sebastes_melanops_OR/Document/_main.md

 Aggregate fits over year by fleet are shown in Figure \ref{fig:agg-len-fit}.
 The two main fisheries (non-trawl and ocean) and the MPA survey show good fits to the aggregated data.
 The trawl fishery, which requires the asymptotic size of the populations to be much higher than is expected given the age and growth data, is fit less well.
 This is instructive to the fact that the trawl fishery is catching only the largest individuals in the population, thus possibly over representing those length classes in the population, and indicating that the non-trawl and ocean fishery is missing some of those bigger fish (i.e., a dome-shaped selectivity).
 The shore-based fishery is also being fit poorly, but the fishery is so small it makes little difference to model performance.

+##### Conditional Age at Length
+Fits to the mostly sex-specific conditional age at length data are examined based on the age-at-length Pearson residuals, the annual mean ages, and mean age at length by year for the trawl, non-trawl and ocean boat fishery samples.
+The maximum size of the Pearson residuals for each fleets was fairly small (maximum = 13.44, 12.48, and 13.12 for the trawl, non-trawl and ocean boat samples, respectively; [Appendix B](#app_b)).
+The biggest residuals were limited, as most of the residuals were small and unnoteworthy and demonstrate the expected shape of the growth curve.
+There is more contrast in the age data, as the mean age by year increased for all fleets through the most recent years (Figures \ref{fig:trawl-mean-caal}, \ref{fig:nontrawl-mean-caal}, and \ref{fig:ocean-mean-caal}).
+The mean age for the trawl fishery was between 10-15 years, whereas the mean ages for the non-trawl and ocean boat fishery was between 8 and 10 years.
+Fits to the mean ages by length bins show acceptable fits consistent with model expectations [Appendix C](#app_c).

+##### Marginal Age compositions

+Marginal age compositions are not fit in the model, but they are included in order to see how well they fit the reference model without influencing the likelihood.

 ### Parameter Estimates

 The final base model incorporated aspects of both models proposed to the Mop-up STAR Panel.
 Below is a list of the more salient specifications (See also Section 2.4.1.2 for comparisons with the California and Washington models, of which the Oregon model shares many similar specifications when not listed below):